This Is The Man Who Helped Peter Thiel Demolish Gawker

 Who Is Mr. A?

-It’s unclear how D’Souza and Thiel first met, but according to one source, the Australian, who had studied law at Oxford, dined with the Facebook board member in the spring of 2011.
-D’Souza was aware of Thiel’s public comments likening Valleywag to Al Qaeda, and presented a brazen idea: pay someone or create a company to hire lawyers to go after Gawker.
+It’s unclear how D’Souza and Thiel first met, but according to one source, the Australian, who had studied law at Oxford, dined with the Facebook board member in spring 2011.
+D’Souza was aware of Thiel’s public comments likening Valleywag to al-Qaeda, and presented a brazen idea: Pay someone or create a company to hire lawyers to go after Gawker.

 Three sources confirmed to BuzzFeed News that Melbourne-based D’Souza, who has few public connections to Thiel, was the mastermind of Thiel’s legal strategy.
-On LinkedIn, D’Souza says he finished his Oxford law studies around 2011, and later went on to found the Australian branch of the Nexus Youth Summit, a Clinton Global Initiative-connected philanthropy organization.
-He was also the founding editor of a quarterly legal philosophy publication called “The Journal Jurisprudence” and is an honorary consul of the Republic of Moldova in Australia.
+On LinkedIn, D’Souza says he finished his Oxford law studies around 2011, and later went on to found the Australian branch of the Nexus Youth Summit, a Clinton Global Initiative–connected philanthropy organization.
+He was also the founding editor of a quarterly legal philosophy publication called the Journal Jurisprudence and is an honorary consul of the Republic of Moldova in Australia.

-D’Souza’s online resume fails to mention his work with Thiel to covertly attack Gawker.
+D’Souza’s online résumé fails to mention his work with Thiel to covertly attack Gawker.
 According to one source, he called and met with law firms, asking if they would be willing to take on cases against a large media organization “on behalf of a group of wealthy individuals.”
-(Thiel, the only known funder of Hogan’s case, later said in a 2016 interview with The New York Times that he spent about $10 million.)
+(Thiel, the only known funder of Hogan’s case, later said in a 2016 interview with the New York Times that he spent about $10 million.)

-In his search, D’Souza eventually came across Charles Harder, then a celebrity lawyer for the likes of Sandra Bullock and Cameron Diaz at Los Angeles-based law firm Wolf, Rifkin, Shapiro, Schulman & Rabkin.
+In his search, D’Souza eventually came across Charles Harder, then a celebrity lawyer for the likes of Sandra Bullock and Cameron Diaz at Los Angeles–based law firm Wolf, Rifkin, Shapiro, Schulman & Rabkin.
 With a stint at the storied entertainment legal offices of Lavely & Singer and a history of bringing image rights claims on behalf of his clients, Harder seemed like an odd fit.
-But following Gawker’s publication of a Hogan’s sex tape in October 2012, D’Souza and Harder sprung into action.
-Harder filed a lawsuit on behalf of the wrestler, whose real name is Terry Bollea, that month, before taking his client with him to a new law firm that that he created at the beginning of 2013, Harder, Mirell & Abrams.
+But following Gawker’s publication of Hogan’s sex tape in October 2012, D’Souza and Harder sprang into action.
+Harder filed a lawsuit on behalf of the wrestler, whose real name is Terry Bollea, that month, before taking his client with him to a new law firm that he created at the beginning of 2013, Harder Mirell & Abrams.

 Forbes previously reported that Harder never had any direct contact with Thiel prior to Hogan’s 2016 trial against Gawker in Florida, and a source close to founding partner Doug Mirell told BuzzFeed News that the attorney was unaware that the billionaire was paying Hogan’s legal bills until it was reported in May 2016.
 Mirell did not respond to a request for comment.

-Sources said that that was possible because D’Souza acted as a middle man.
-He met semi-regularly with Thiel, and then took his payments and instructions to Harder’s law firm.
-One source says they spotted D’Souza at the Beverly Hills office of Harder, Mirell & Abrams on at least one occasion in 2016.
+Sources said that was possible because D’Souza acted as a middleman.
+He met semiregularly with Thiel, and then took his payments and instructions to Harder’s law firm.
+One source said they spotted D’Souza at the Beverly Hills office of Harder Mirell & Abrams on at least one occasion in 2016.
 Thiel apparently did not meet Harder or Hogan until after the trial.

 Harder did not return a phone call requesting comment.

-Eventually Harder would take on more cases targeting Gawker.
-He began meeting former Gawker Media interns in early 2013 to explore a class action lawsuit for unpaid wages, and came to represent two other clients — Shiva Ayyadurai, an MIT-educated entrepreneur who claimed he invented email, and writer Ashley Terrill — in defamation suits against the company over unflattering stories.
+Eventually, Harder would take on more cases targeting Gawker.
+He began meeting former Gawker Media interns in early 2013 to explore a class-action lawsuit for unpaid wages and came to represent two other clients — Shiva Ayyadurai, an MIT-educated entrepreneur who claimed he invented email, and writer Ashley Terrill — in defamation suits against the company over unflattering stories.
 (Thiel’s money was used to fund the intern case, according to sources, though it’s unclear if he funded Ayyadurai or Terrill’s lawsuits.
 Ayyadurai has long maintained that he was unaware of any involvement from Thiel.)

 Not everyone who Harder pitched became a client.
-Following Thiel’s unmasking as Hogan’s funder in the spring of 2016, sports personality Jason Whitlock, a frequent target of criticism for Deadspin, Gawker’s then-sports blog, noted that he met with Hogan’s lawyer “at their request.”
+Following Thiel’s unmasking as Hogan’s funder in spring 2016, sports personality Jason Whitlock, a frequent target of criticism for Deadspin, Gawker Media’s sports blog, noted that he met with Hogan’s lawyer “at their request.”
 “I passed,” he tweeted.
 “Very happy for Hogan though.
 I don't have the time."

 Hogan’s $140 million jury victory in March 2016 served as a milestone for Thiel, Harder, and D’Souza.
 Thiel celebrated his momentous victory anonymously, at least until Forbes revealed him as Hogan’s benefactor in May, while Harder used his newfound fame to attract inbound interest for further lawsuits against Gawker and other news outlets.
 For D’Souza it marked the bookend of his involvement of a plot that had been five years in the making.
-By then, according to his LinkedIn profile, he become involved with two businesses from Melbourne including Sargon Capital, a financial management company.
+By then, according to his LinkedIn profile, he became involved with two businesses from Melbourne including Sargon Capital, a financial management company.

-In late 2016, a pitch deck circulated among potential investors and first reported by The Australian Financial Review, claimed that Sargon, which D’Souza cofounded, had secured a AUD $45 million commitment from a Silicon Valley luminary.
+In late 2016, a pitch deck circulated among potential investors and first reported by the Australian Financial Review, claimed that Sargon, which D’Souza cofounded, had secured an AUD $45 million commitment from a Silicon Valley luminary.
 That luminary?
 Peter Thiel.

 Thiel, Trump, And Tortious Interference

 Thiel does not seem to have followed through on that commitment to D’Souza’s Sargon Capital.
-Regulatory filings found by AFR, noted that a private equity firm run D’Souza’s business partner, Phillip Kingston, purchased back Thiel’s stake in Sargon, while Matt Danzeisen, a Thiel Capital partner who recently married the billionaire, stepped off the company’s board in February 2017.
+Regulatory filings found by AFR noted that a private equity firm run by D’Souza’s business partner, Phillip Kingston, purchased back Thiel’s stake in Sargon, while Matt Danzeisen, a Thiel Capital partner who recently married the billionaire, stepped off the company’s board in February 2017.

 A spokesperson for Thiel declined to comment on any of his current business or personal connections with D’Souza.